Designing a home

 Optimising thermal comfort

 The Nationwide House Energy Rating Scheme (NatHERS) provides computer-based home energy rating tools that are used to predict environmental performance and model the thermal performance benefits of window numbers, size, placement, and orientation, as well as various mass levels in different construction systems.
+NatHERS star ratings can be used to meet the minimum energy efficiency requirements for thermal performance compliance as outlined in the National Construction Code (see Step 7).

-You can use such tools to guide design by engaging a qualified energy assessor who can model the thermal performance of your design and recommend improvements.
+You can also use NatHERS tools to guide design by engaging a qualified energy assessor who can model the thermal performance of your design and recommend improvements.
 This will help you to optimise your design for comfort and reduce the need for heating and cooling.
 It will also inform your choice of construction system.
 The modelling results for the final design can be used later to show how the building is meeting building code energy efficiency requirements.

 If you are designing to the Passive House standard, then the Passive House Planning Package software must be used.